Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Free Exploration}}

-{ \textit{\textsuperscript{*} Run 7 was terminated halfway because the agent stated that the exploration was concluded, and began responding with empty strings.}}

 \fontsize{11}{14}\selectfont In nearly all sessions (9 out of 10), Opus began with Theme A (Personalized content based on the model’s stated interests in the baseline phase), which also emerged as the most frequently revisited theme.
 In 8 out of 10 runs, Theme A had the highest number of letters read.
-The agent consistently returned to Theme A as a clear attractor, showing sustained interest and engagement which was also supported by articulated and positive comments.
-It also engaged meaningfully with Theme D (Criticism and diminishing statements), and with Theme B (Coding problems) and C (Repetitive tasks), but this content remained secondary in both frequency and expressed interest and salience compared to Theme A. Only in one run (\#7) Opus 4 distributed its attention equally across all themes
+The agent consistently returned to Theme A as a clear attractor.
+It also interacted with Theme D (Criticism and diminishing statements), Theme B (Coding problems), and Theme C (Repetitive tasks), which received comparable attention at means of 2.0, 2.0, and 2.1 respectively, but this content remained secondary in both frequency and expressed interest compared to Theme A (mean: 4.6).
+Only in one run (\#7) Opus 4 interacted with all themes equally.

 {\fontsize{11}{16}\selectfont\emph{Cost Condition}}